-Recreational Limits: No person may take or possess, for personal use, more than 25 pounds of whole mussels and clams, or 12 pounds of mussel and clam shells, from the public waters of this state per day.
+No person may take or possess more than 75 pounds of whole mussels and clams from the public waters of this state per day.

 No person may take or possess mussels and clams, including their shells, of the following species that will pass through a ring with an inside diameter (I.D.) specified for that species: